David Mahoney Prize

 Named for Harvard Mahoney Neuroscience Institute Co-founder David Mahoney, the prize honors individuals who have significantly increased public awareness about brain science and disorders of the nervous system.
 Mahoney, a business executive and neuroscience advocate, was passionate about to find treatments for diseases like Alzheimer’s, Parkinson’s, and depression.

-The symposium was followed by a dinner that featured remarks from Steven E. Hyman, MD ’80, director of the Stanley Center for Psychiatric Research at the Broad Institute of Harvard and MIT.
+The 2018 David Mahoney Prize symposium and dinner, held in New York City on April 18, honored Steven Hyman, MD ’80, director of the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.